marcoslupion/SyntheticAccelerometryHAR/autoencoder_results.md

 # Autoencoder Training Results

 In this page, the training results of several Autoencoders are shown.
-The Autoencoders are defined in the file[autoencoder_models.py](autoencoder_models.py).
+The Autoencoders are defined in the file [autoencoder_models.py](autoencoder_models.py).

 | Autoencoder | Validation Loss | Num.
 Epochs to train |
 |-------------|------------------|--------|